fin3ss3g0d/evilgophish/README.md

 2. Custom logging of events to `JSON` format in `HandleEvent` functions
 3. Additional config parameter added for Apache2 log path
 4. All `X` headers relating to `GoPhish` have been removed throughout the code (to remove IOCs)
-5. Default server name has been changed to `IGNORE`
-6. Custom 404 page functionality, place a `.html` file named `404.html` in `templates` folder (example has been provided)
+5. Custom 404 page functionality, place a `.html` file named `404.html` in `templates` folder (example has been provided)
-7. Default `rid` string in phishing URLs is chosen by the operator in `setup.sh`
+6. Default `rid` string in phishing URLs is chosen by the operator in `setup.sh`
-8. Transparency endpoint and messages completely removed
+7. Transparency endpoint and messages completely removed
-9. Added `SMS` Campaign Support
+8. Added `SMS` Campaign Support

 ## Changelog